Scruf/PrinciplesofDataManagement/README.md

 but since combat and quests don't give you items due to gameflow problems, you never get a chance to equip

 * Equipping/unequipping weapons/armor
-** This can be tested though if you load as the character 'Zachary', who does have items
+** This can be tested though if you load as the character 'Zachary', who does have items.
 * Getting loot from quest completion/monster drop
 * Completing quest by returning to NPC
 * Buying/Selling items to NPCs